filecoin-project/curio/documentation/en/curio-cli/curio.md

    curio calc command [command options] [arguments...]

 COMMANDS:
-   batch-cpu         See layout of batch sealer threads supraseal-config  Generate a supra_seal configuration help, h           Shows a list of commands or help for one command
+   batch-cpu         Analyze and display the layout of batch sealer threads supraseal-config  Generate a supra_seal configuration help, h           Shows a list of commands or help for one command